fgolemo/cl-workshop-cvpr21-docker/README.md

 - Install Docker (or Docker Desktop if you're on Mac/Win) and **make sure it's running**
 - Install Unix command line tools (like `rm`, and `make`)
-    - On Linux, you already have them
+    - On Linux, you already have everything
-    - On Mac, install `homebrew` and the make package
+    - On Mac, install `homebrew` and through homebrew, the `make` package
     - On Windows... idk, wipe your hard drive and install a proper OS?
 (Or try Cygwin or Windows Subsystem for Linux)
 - Install Miniconda/Anaconda and have the conda/python/pip binaries for that available on your `$PATH` and in your shell.